Jamil9696/spring-security-authorization-server/README.md

 ### what is missing

-* clients are currently provided at runtime by the authorization server but must be stored in a database
++ clients are currently provided at runtime by the authorization server but
+ must be stored in a database (finished)
 * the resource server hasn't been finished yet
 * unit and integration tests are still missing
 * An user interface should be added
-* Tokens should associate roles with clients
++ Tokens should associate roles with clients (finished)
-* more provider for different authentications are needed for example using second channel of communication for password forgotten functionality
+* more provider for different authentications are needed
++ ldap authentication (finished)

+###